Stree 2 (soundtrack): Development and production

 Sachin and Jigar met Bhattacharya and Vijan at a dinner and discussed the songs required for certain scenes; Jigar jammed on a tune and beat after being requested for a specific number.
 Sachin then spoke to Bhattacharya on composing a song for Tamannaah Bhatia's character Shama ("Aaj Ki Raat") as she could sing an Urdu song from the place of Chanderi.
 With the aforementioned beat, the duo tuned a ghazal-type tune which was reminiscent of Ghulam Ali's compositions but also provided modern arrangements and chromatics so that they could "create something desi-cool or desi-modern" and more palatable to the listener.

 The duo further roped in regional singers, as "they bring a breath of fresh air" in contrast with the familiar voices heard in Hindi film music.
 Bagchi was roped in to perform vocals for "Aaj Ki Raat"; the duo admitted that they repeatedly tried to fit her in most of the Hindi songs he had composed, and with "Aaj Ki Raat" it "clicked perfectly".
 They recalled that "it was a combination of her voice, her performance, our luck, and everything else".

 Pawan Singh co-performed vocals for the song "Aayi Nai" in what was a last-minute call, according to the duo.
 The song, which they described as "very desi" initially had Divya Kumar provide vocals for the song as he had a rooted nature.
 After the recording, however, they realized the song needed a different type of voice to resonate well amongst audiences.
 A member from the music team recommended Singh's name, and he recorded its vocals on 30 July 2024, a day before the song was set to be released; it marked Singh's debut Hindi song.
 The duo further applauded Vijan's creative freedom on supporting local artists.

-The duo recalled that "Khoobsurat" was the toughest song to be composed, as while the song had a indigenous melody, he wanted to make it Western without losing the flavor of it.
+The duo recalled that "Khoobsurat" was the toughest song to be composed, as while the song had an indigenous melody, he wanted to make it Western without losing the flavor of it.